quentinlintz/quentinlintz.github.io/_posts/2024-08-24-lessons-learned-maintaining-an-open-source-project.md

 ## Footnotes

+[^0]: Just learned about `:set spell` in Vim 😂
-[^0]: My project has only 2 other contributors, I might just be scratching the surface here
+[^1]: My project has only 2 other contributors, I might just be scratching the surface here